-An impairment loss in respect of an associate or joint venture is measured by comparing the recoverable amount of the investment with its carrying amount in accordance with the requirements for non-financial assets.
+An impairment loss in respect of subsidiaries and associate is measured by comparing the recoverable amount of the investment with its carrying amount in accordance with the requirements for non-financial assets.
 An impairment loss is recognised in profit or loss.
 An impairment loss is reversed if there has been a favourable change in the estimates used to determine the recoverable amount and only to the extent that the recoverable amount increases.